-#5 Updated by David Welker about 8 years ago
+#5 Updated by David Welker over 8 years ago

 For now, I am proceeding on my understanding that Kepler modules are independent entities and therefore we should not couple Kepler and Ptolemy release cycles.
 My view is that "ptolemy-8.1" module should be renamed to be "engine-2.2" since Ptolemy is the "engine" upon which Kepler currently runs.
 This would avoid any confusion about whether Kepler is a way one gets official releases of Ptolemy.

 I think it would be a mistake to couple Ptolemy and Kepler release cycles, but ultimately this is a leadership team decision regarding the fundamental definition of what Kepler is and what its relationship to Ptolemy is.
 Is Kepler an independent project or is it a mere extension or subproject of Ptolemy?
 My understanding has always been that Kepler is an independent project, but some other people may have different views.